Development Review Board

-Effective 7/1/22, the current Zoning Board of Administration will become the Development Review Board.
+On 7/1/22, the Zoning Board of Administration became the Development Review Board.

 Would you like to receive an email when new agendas or minutes are posted?